 Slow- or gradual-release fertilizers are excellent for quick-color plants.
 These products feature special coatings that gradually release nutrients, usually over a period of three to nine months.
 The fertilizer label will clearly specify the time frame.
 Slow-release products frequently are already blended into bagged potting mixes, both soilless and soil-base types.
 If you purchase mixes that don't contain fertilizer, add it prior to planting.
+As the name suggests, it may take some time before you see results, but slow-release fertilizers prompt steadier growth.
 Midway through the growing season, if needed, you can work more slow-release fertilizer into the soil.

+Liquid fertilizers are available as powders or in bottled liquid solutions.
 Dissolved in water, soluble fertilizers deliver a quick nutrient burst.
-They're easy to handle and store and contain a high percentage of nutrients per weight.
+They're easy to handle and store and contain a high percentage of macronutrients per weight.
 In soil with organic matter, nutrients from a soluble fertilizer are retained.
 But in sandy soil or soilless mixes, nutrients move out of root zones quickly when more water washes through the soil.
 Most liquid fertilizers are poured onto soil.
 Some are sprayed onto leaves, which absorb nutrients.

 Related: Evaluating Your Soil

 You can apply liquid fertilizer to plants directly with your garden hose by adding a hose end sprayer attachment.
 The water flowing through the hose dilutes the concentrate.
 These are available as fixed rate sprayers, which release a set amount of fertilizer per gallon of water each time, or adjustable sprayers, which have a dial that lets you control the settings.